 Anyway, I know it definitely is, even if I can’t feel it right now.
 Or anything.
 Because I’m numb.
 And I have so much writing on my left hand.
 That has faded considerably.
 Actually, I really wish I could read it because that’s the only way I know what things to do anymore.
 I’m surprised my parents didn’t notice it and accuse me of being Satan’s little helper or something.
 What kind of alternate universe am I living in.

 I feel kind of bled dry already.
 It may be the whole tech week thing.
 It may be that I didn’t realize how much writing this whole course would involve.
 It’s a serious lot of writing.
 You’d think I’d get that from the title Creative Writing, and yet….

-As much as I am dying, it’s so nice to come home to your little community of friends every day after school is over.
-That’s just the purest thing ever.
-I want that forever.
-I mean, I guess I kind of get that during school now too, I love all of my classes.
-I would like Senior Project more if Ms. Case didn’t absolutely despise my guts for never doing any of her work and treating her class as my own free block.
-I can’t help it.
-I swear to God.
-It’s like whenever I’m there, there’s this voice chanting inside me: Kasia…this is your time…to do whatever the fuck you please.
-If anyone tells you you need to be doing something…DON’TTTTTT DO ITTTTTT.
+As much as I am dying, it’s so nice to not have to go home after school and just see everyone I like.
+I wish I could have this for the rest of my life.
+I mean, I guess I kind of get that during school now too, I like all of my classes.
+I would like Senior Project more if Ms. Case didn’t absolutely despise my guts for never doing any of her work and treating her class as my own free block, but I just can’t help it.

-I just…it’s so hard to shout into the void when I myself feel like a very expansive void.
+I just…it’s so hard to say things to the void when I myself feel like a very expansive void.

 Prisoner 8612 said he probably can’t come to my play opening night which kind of takes the wind out of my sails…

 Here is a poem I wrote and won a silver key for in case you care or something.
-I don’t like it that much compared to the other things but I created it so what can I do.
+I don’t like it that much compared to the other things, but I created it, so what can I really do.
 There is really not much I can do about creating things once they’re done.